wmde/LOSH-Frontend/README.md

 ### End to end

 Run `yarn client test:e2e` to run the e2e tests with Cypress locally.
-Or use `yarn client test:e2e:ci` to run them in a pipeline or in a headless browser locally.
+To run them headless/in a pipeline, use `yarn client test:e2e:ci`.

 ## Deploy